unixbox-net/lh/README.md

 ## Other key features include:

-**Regex Search**: Allows powerful searches across all logs using regular expressions, making it simple to detect patterns like IP addresses, error messages, and unauthorized access attempts.\n **Network Protocol Filter**: Filters logs by protocol (HTTP, FTP, SSH, etc.) to quickly identify network-related issues.
+**Regex Search**: Allows powerful searches across all logs using regular expressions, making it simple to detect patterns like IP addresses, error messages, and unauthorized access attempts.

+**Network Protocol Filter**: Filters logs by protocol (HTTP, FTP, SSH, etc.) to quickly identify network-related issues.

 **Error Filtering**: Isolates error-related events like failures, critical warnings, and socket timeouts for faster troubleshooting.

 **Custom Log Paths**: Lets users specify custom log paths (local or remote) for precise, targeted searches.

 **Export to JSON**: Exports search results to JSON format for further analysis or sharing with others.

 **Live and Less Modes**: Enables real-time log monitoring or in-depth review through the less pager.

 **Ultra Small** around (17kb) aka about half the size of a BLANK word document.

 **Pattern Matching & Highlighting** All matching is case-insensitive, and matches are automatically stylized.

 Whether you're a system administrator, developer, or security professional, LogHOG offers a comprehensive suite of